Medical staff in hospital)

 Slides covering the content are provided, and a short series of MCQs based on the content covered are completed in order to complete the module.
 The themes covered within each module will be changed on an annual basis.

-Note: This CPD course is divided into eight self-contained modules released on a monthly basis.
+Note: This CPD course is divided into eight self-contained modules.
 Each module is worth one CPD point and leads to a certificate of completion.

 Course lead